Skip to content

 That’s exactly what the experience of serving with ForColumbia looks like.
 Neighbors helping neighbors.

-ForColumbia has identified many of these kinds of projects.
-We’ve met with people who need help.
-And we have come up with a plan for how we can serve people well on Saturday, April 30.
+Every year, ForColumbia identifies many of these kinds of projects.
+We meet with people who need help.
+And we come up with a plan for how we can serve people well.